Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger: Ganglar

 Dogranio's Dilophosaurus-themed right-hand man and bodyguard armed with a war hammer equipped with the built-in Destlauncher (デストランチャー, Desutoranchā) missile pod as well as the ability to summon Golams from his grenades.
 Destra's shoulder-mounted golden safes originally held two Lupin Collection items: the "Au loin" (遠く離れて, Tōku Hanarete) slingshot, which increases his firing range, and the "Le coup de chance" (幸運の大当たり, Kōun no Ōatari) device, which adds a homing effect to his missiles.
 However, Destra gave them to Ganglar members Togeno Aves and Anidara Maximoff for their use.
-He eventually decides to confront the Super Sentai teams and steals the Siren Striker and Victory Striker, gaining gyrokinesis and foresight respectively, to do so.
+He eventually decides to confront the Super Sentai teams and steals the Siren and Victory Strikers, gaining gyrokinesis and foresight respectively, to do so.
 After the stolen VS Vehicles were retrieved, Destra had Gauche enlarge him, only to be destroyed by the Super Sentai teams.
 In the stage show Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger: Final Live Tour 2019, Destra is revived by Kazemi, but is destroyed by the Lupinrangers, Patrangers, and Ryusoulgers.

-Destra Maggio is voiced by Yūji Ueda (うえだ ゆうじ, Ueda Yūji).